ps-china/linksio/pokemongo.md

 * Tier 2 Pink Kirlia: more candies never harm.

-* Tier 2 Pink in Sunny Weather: Need a Bullet Seed + Solar Beam 2000+ one as bulky grass attacker.
+* Tier 2 Pink Alolan Exeggutor in Sunny Weather: Need a Bullet Seed + Solar Beam 2000+ one as bulky grass attacker.

 * Tier 3 Yellow Machamp: more doable after gardevoir TMed to confusion.
 Duo in Cloudy Day would be amazing.